New Bethel Baptist Church rings in New Year

-YOUNGSTOWN, Ohio (WKBN) – The first day of every new year, congregations from across the city of Youngstown come together to remember the signing of the Emancipation Proclamation.
+YOUNGSTOWN, Ohio (WYTV) – The first day of every new year, congregations from across the city of Youngstown come together to remember the signing of the Emancipation Proclamation.

-And each year, someone recieves a special award for their work in the city and church.
+And each year, someone receives a special award for their work in the city and church.

 The songs of the choir had the congregation of the New Bethel Baptist Church on its feet.